jonas-mooney/Go-Echo-JWT/README.md

-# Go-Echo-JWT
+# Go-auth
-When completed, this will be boilerplate code for user authentication using Go Echo, JWT and PostgreSQL.
+A drop in authentication container built with Go, PostgreSQL and SendGrid.